seanshjeon/AnatomyLink/content/index.md

 ## 🌐 Access AnatomyLink

 **📱 Online Version**
-Visit the web interface to browse and learn directly in your browser.
+Visit the web interface to browse and learn directly in your browser (you are here).

 **💻 Obsidian Vault**
 Download and open locally in Obsidian for the full interactive experience with graph visualization and bidirectional linking.

-**🔗 GitHub Repository**
+**🔗 Graph View**
-Source files available on GitHub for reference and contribution.
+Explore the [complete knowledge graph](./graph/) showing all anatomical connections at once.

 ---